-Hopefully, the weather during the World Cup will be hot enough so that you could also enjoy one of the beaches there!
+Hopefully, the weather during your travel dates will be hot enough so that you could also enjoy one of the beaches there!

 Here you can take a stroll along Pushkin Street loaded with cafes and shops, a bit expensive, but in any case much cheaper than in Moscow.